 The Westar community is radically inclusive.
 Conversations aim to include everybody potentially interested.
 Nevertheless, it is acknowledged realistically that communities inevitably are self-selective.
 Sometimes scholars leave the conversation.
 Westar accepts potential division as a fact of community dynamics.

 The seminars meet at a ‘round table.’
-Fellows as specialists are equidistant from the center.
+Scholars as specialists are equidistant from the center.
 All non-scholar (Associate and Praxis) members are welcomed and supported.
 The voice of non-specialists is limited but essential to discipline the jargon of scholars.
 If the public does not understand what Westar scholars speak about, the scholars have failed the mission of the institute.

 The seminars also meet around a ‘square table.’
 The table is square in the sense that we attempt to establish the ‘facts,’ which denote what we agree to be the case, on the basis of the evidence available.